 Upchucking grass can instantly reduce your dog’s nausea, unlike other longer-lasting vomiting agents like 3% hydrogen peroxide.
 Switch your dog to a food brand that’s easier to digest, Dr. Ochoa says.
 A 2018 study published in the Journal of Animal Science found that mildly cooked and raw diets had higher nutrient digestibility than extruded diets.

-Eating grass helps dogs with heartburn
+2. Helps dogs with heartburn

 When your pup has a troubled tummy, he can’t just pop an antacid, so he may gently nibble on grass.
 The green stuff contains pectin — a type of fiber that treats acid reflux.
 Dr. Ireifej says grass might calm your dog’s upset stomach because it has the same neutral pH as water.
 If your dog has an empty stomach, grass might mop up the excess bile and stomach acid.
 Should grass be your all-natural, go-to remedy for canine heartburn?
 Not so fast, says Dr. Ochoa.
 Lawn and turfgrass cannot relieve heartburn like over-the-counter medicines do for humans.